1997–98 Australian region cyclone season

 The 1997–98 Australian region cyclone season was a slightly below average tropical cyclone season.
 It ran from 1 November 1997 to 30 April 1998.
 The regional tropical cyclone operational plan also defines a tropical cyclone year separately from a tropical cyclone season, and the "tropical cyclone year" ran from 1 July 1997 to 30 June 1998.

 Tropical cyclones in this area were monitored by four Tropical Cyclone Warning Centres (TCWCs): the Australian Bureau of Meteorology in Perth, Darwin, and Brisbane; and TCWC Port Moresby in Papua New Guinea.

 Systems

 Tropical Cyclone Nute

-On 19 November, TCWC Brisbane and the JTWC reported that Cyclone Nute had crossed 160°E and moved into the Australian region at its peak intensities.
+On 19 November, Tropical Cyclone Nute moved into the basin on 19 November, at its peak intensity as a category 2 tropical cyclone with 10-minute sustained winds of 60 kn, while located around 300 nmi to the south of Honiara in the Solomon Islands.
+As it moved into the region, the JTWC estimated that Nate had peaked with 1-minute sustained winds of 70 kn, which made it equivalent to a Category 1 hurricane on the Saffir-Simpson hurricane wind scale.
+Over the next couple of days, Nute weakened significantly as it encountered dry air and an increasing amount of vertical wind shear, which caused its low-level circulation to become fully exposed.
+As a result, the JTWC issued its final advisory on the system during November 20, before the BoM reported that Nute had dissipated during the following day.